Data

 19.16

-Percentage of employees receiving performance reviews (of FTE)
+Percentage of employees that participated in regular performance and career development reviews (of FTE)

 Gender